antoniomarra8/DATA310/response4.md

    mnist dataset?**

    Using multiple filters allows the user to highlight distinct features within the photo, for example, emphasizing vertical lines over horizontal, or vice versa.
-In my mnist model I used three separate filters, one for horizontal emphasis, one for vertical, and the final 2x2 filter.
+In my mnist model I used three separate filters within the architecture, one for horizontal emphasis, one for vertical, and the final 2x2 filter.